ColdIQ's Cold Email Guide: Outbound Secrets

 STEP 1: Filter your target by Job Title, Industry, Geography, Company Size and more.

-As you'll see in the image below, we went a bit broad in the targeting.
-We used the following filters:
+As you'll see in the image below, we went a bit broad in the targeting, as we’ll narrow it down further inside another tool.

-- Job Titles: Talent Acquisition Director, HR Director, Head of People, Head of Human Resources, Head of Talent Acquisition
+• Job Titles: Talent Acquisition Director, HR Director, Head of People, Head of Human Resources, Head of Talent Acquisition

 STEP 2: Export the results into a .csv file and import in Clay